tinymce/tinymce-docs/_includes/integrations/angular-tech-ref.md

 #### `outputFormat`

-Used to specify the format of the content emitted by the tinymce-angular component when used in conjunction with forms or plain data binding.
+Used to specify the format of the content emitted by the tinymce-angular component when used in conjunction with forms or plain data bindings.

 **Type:** String